Additional, non-surgical treatments for accelerating tooth movement in dental patients being treated with fixed braces

 Selection criteria:

-We included randomised controlled trials (RCTs) of people receiving orthodontic treatment using fixed appliances along with non-surgical adjunctive interventions to accelerate tooth movement.
-We excluded non-parallel design studies (for example, split-mouth) as we regarded them as inappropriate for assessment of the effects of this type of intervention.
+We included randomised controlled trials (RCTs) of people receiving orthodontic treatment using fixed or removable appliances along with non-surgical adjunctive interventions to accelerate tooth movement.
+We excluded split-mouth studies and studies that involved people who were treated with orthognathic surgery, or who had cleft lip or palate, or other craniofacial syndromes or deformities.

 Data collection and analysis:

 Two review authors were responsible for study selection, risk of bias assessment and data extraction; they carried out these tasks independently.
-Any disagreements were resolved by discussion amongst the review team to reach consensus.
-The review authors contacted the corresponding authors of trials to obtain missing information and data to allow calculation of mean differences (MD), 95% confidence intervals (CI) or risk ratios (RR) when these were not reported.
+Disagreements were resolved by discussion amongst the review team to reach consensus.

 Main results: